hprange/woinject/README.md

 WOInject
 ========

-WOInject is a dependency injection framework for WebObjects.
-It extends the powerful Google Guice framework and adds capabilities specific for WO applications.
-Dependency injection is a useful technique for program modularization leading to more testable code.
+WOInject is an extension of the Google Guice framework created to enable the use of dependency injection with WebObjects applications and frameworks.
+Dependency injection (DI) is a useful technique for program modularization leading to more testable code.
 WOInject allows to write better APIs and decoupled code reducing the hurdle of wiring things together.

 **Version**: 1.0-SNAPSHOT